honeycombio/terraform-provider-honeycombio/docs/resources/trigger.md

 * `threshold` - (Required) A configuration block (described below) describing the threshold of the trigger.
 * `description` - (Optional) Description of the trigger.
 * `disabled` - (Optional) The state of the trigger.
 If true, the trigger will not be run.
 Defaults to false.
 * `frequency` - (Optional) The interval (in seconds) in which to check the results of the query’s calculation against the threshold.
 This value must be divisible by 60, between 60 and 86400 (between 1 minute and 1 day), and not be more than 4 times the query's duration.
 Defaults to 900 (15 minutes).
 * `alert_type` - (Optional) The frequency for the alert to trigger. (`on_change` is the default behavior, `on_true` can also be selected)
-* `evaluation_schedule` - (Optional) A configuration block (described below) that determines when t he trigger is run.
+* `evaluation_schedule` - (Optional) A configuration block (described below) that determines when the trigger is run.
 When the time is within the scheduled window the trigger will be run at the specified frequency.
 Outside of the window, the trigger will not be run.
 If no schedule is specified, the trigger will be run at the specified frequency at all times.